 Acupuncture is an ancient form of healing whereby very fine needles are inserted into points along “channels” or “meridians” of the body.
 “Qi” or energy flow along these channels and after questioning you, checking your pulses and looking at your tongue I will select the most appropriate points for you to enable the Qi to flow smoothly, thereby encouraging your body to return to health.
 The needles are sterile and are only used once.
 Most people find acupuncture is painless but some patients are more sensitive than others and some points are more tender than others.
 Acupuncture points are found all over the body and it is advisable to wear loose clothing when coming for treatments.
 To find out more about how acupuncture works please watch this short video.

 Tui Na is an ancient form of massage which uses key points on the surface of the body to stimulate the body’s own natural healing process.
 The aim is to release tension and increase the circulation of Qi and blood.
 I will often use this technique combined with acupuncture to treat muscle and joint pain.
 Both Tui Na and acupuncture treatments come under the umbrella of Chinese Medicine, using the same meridians and points.
-Please note that while the COVID19 guidelines are operating I shall not be offering Tui Na massage.
+Please note that I only offer massage as part of an acupuncture treatment.

 Gua Sha is a very simple and effective traditional healing technique practised widely in parts of East Asia.
 During a gua sha treatment, a round-edged instrument is used to stroke the skin in a certain area of the body.
 Massage oil is applied to the surface of the skin to stop any discomfort from friction.
 The effect of gua sha treatments is to reduce blockages and to facilitate improved circulation.